wingkwong/leetcode-the-hard-way/solutions/0400-0499/0445-Add-Two-Numbers-II.md

 addition start to end.
 Now, we will use recursion(like reverse traversal) to the end of both the lists and start addition from the end.
 After each recursion ends, $l1$ and $l2$ will be waiting at the previous nodes.
-Here we will pass $carry$ from current recursive function to the previous recursive function, for which we can pass the reference variable $carry$ to function calls so that the changes made to $carry$ reflect through all the recursive calls made.
+Here we will pass $carry$ from current recursive function to the previous recursive function, for which we can pass the reference variable $carry$ to function so that the changes made to $carry$ reflect through all the recursive calls made.

 <Tabs>